mmoqui/Silverpeas-installation-tests/README.md

-Scripts to test a new installation or an update of an already installation of Silverpeas and for each different supported database (MS-SQLServer, Oracle, and PostgreSQL).

-Theses scripts require Bash, Groovy and Ruby.
+Resources required to run installation and upgrade tests of Silverpeas V6